By combining online lessons with lessons taught on-site, the course has been optimally designed to the needs of working students.

 Here are the Executive Summaries of the previous Central Case Projects:

-Graduates have a comprehensive knowledge of aerospace applications and mechanical engineering, have acquired expertise that can be applied in their professional life and have gained experience working in responsible and multicultural teamwork collected.
+Graduates have gained a comprehensive knowledge of Space Systems and Business Engineering, have acquired expertise that can be applied in their professional life and have gained experience working in responsible and multicultural teamwork collected.

 Send all application forms by e-mail or mail to: